Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/ai.openai.assistants-readme.md

 To use Assistants capabilities, you'll need service API access through OpenAI or Azure OpenAI:

 - To use OpenAI (api.openai.com), you'll need an API key obtained from a developer account at https://platform.openai.com
-- (Not yet supported) If you'd like to use an Azure OpenAI resource, you must have an [Azure subscription](https://azure.microsoft.com/free/dotnet/) and [Azure OpenAI access](https://learn.microsoft.com/azure/cognitive-services/openai/overview#how-do-i-get-access-to-azure-openai).
+- To use an Azure OpenAI resource, you must have an [Azure subscription](https://azure.microsoft.com/free/dotnet/) and [Azure OpenAI access](https://learn.microsoft.com/azure/cognitive-services/openai/overview#how-do-i-get-access-to-azure-openai).
 This will allow you to create an Azure OpenAI resource and get both a connection URL as well as API keys.
 For more information, see [Quickstart: Get started generating text using Azure OpenAI Service](https://learn.microsoft.com/azure/cognitive-services/openai/quickstart).

 ### Install the package